25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 There's an underground speakeasy bar at the museum too.
 The bar serves prohibition-era drinks, and you even need a secret password to enter!

-☂️ See the Mob Museum on a tour
+☂️ Visit the Mob Museum with an experience

 Welcome to Fabulous Las Vegas Sign